potatoeggy/eifueo/docs/mhf4u7.md

     - There can be multiple absolute maxima/minima if there are multiple points that are both highest/lowest.
     - If a function is a horizontal line, the absolute maximum and minimum for $x \in \text{domain} is $y$.

+### Concavity

+!!! definition
+    A **point of inflection** on a curve is such that $f´´(x)=0 \text{ or DNE}$ and the signs around the point change (e.g., positive to negative).

+ - An interval is **concave up** if it increases from left to right and tangent lines are drawn below the curve, so $f´´(x)>0$.
+It is shaped like a smile.
+ - An interval is **concave down** if it increases from left to right and tangent lines are drawn **above** the curve, and $f´´(x)<0$.
+It is shaped like a frown.

+Changes in concavity only occur at points of inflection, and their specific points can be identified using the **second derivative test**, which follows many of the same steps as the first derivative test but with the second derivative.

 ## Resources

  - [IB Math Analysis and Approaches Syllabus](/resources/g11/ib-math-syllabus.pdf)